-15.1 If you have any enquiries or need clarification on this Guide, please email ct_transfer_pricing@iras.gov.sg.
+- 15.1 If you have any enquiries or need clarification on this Guide, please email ct_transfer_pricing@iras.gov.sg. - 15.2 If you wish to initiate a pre-filing meeting for an APA or MAP request, please contact IRAS, International Tax Branch.